How to Upscale an Image Without Losing Quality

 Choose the right upscaling tool for your image type

 Different tools excel at different content.
 For photos and portraits, Topaz Gigapixel leads in quality with specialized AI models.
 For illustrations and anime-style art, waifu2x was designed for exactly this.
 For a free all-purpose option that handles both well, Upscayl uses multiple AI models and runs locally on your computer.
+Keep the original beside the upscale and judge the result at 100% zoom and at the final display size.
+Record the model, scale, format, and any artifact decision so the export can be repeated or rolled back.

 Start with the highest quality original you have

 AI upscaling cannot create detail that was never in the source image.
 It can intelligently interpolate edges and add plausible texture, but starting with a sharp, well-exposed, in-focus photo always produces better results.
 Avoid upscaling from already-compressed JPEGs — the compression artifacts get amplified and become more visible at higher resolutions.
+Keep the original beside the upscale and judge the result at 100% zoom and at the final display size.
+Record the model, scale, format, and any artifact decision so the export can be repeated or rolled back.

 Pick the right scale factor (2x, 4x, or higher)

 Most tools default to 2x upscaling, which doubles dimensions and roughly quadruples pixel count.
 This is the safest setting for most images.
 Going to 4x or higher introduces more opportunities for AI hallucination — adding detail that wasn't there.
 Use 4x only when you genuinely need the extra resolution (large prints, heavy cropping recovery).
 For online sharing and most uses, 2x is enough.
+Keep the original beside the upscale and judge the result at 100% zoom and at the final display size.
+Record the model, scale, format, and any artifact decision so the export can be repeated or rolled back.

 Run the AI upscaler and preview the result

 Open your chosen tool and drag your image in.
 Upscayl lets you select from multiple AI models — 'Real-ESRGAN' for photos, 'Ultrasharp' for general use, 'Digital Art' for illustrations.
 Processing takes 10-60 seconds for a typical 2x upscale depending on your hardware.
 Preview at 100% zoom to check for artifacts before exporting.
+Keep the original beside the upscale and judge the result at 100% zoom and at the final display size.
+Record the model, scale, format, and any artifact decision so the export can be repeated or rolled back.

 Compare against the original at 100% zoom

 Open both the original and upscaled image side by side and zoom into sharp details — eyes in portraits, hair strands, text edges, fabric textures.
 Look for: oversharpening (halos around edges), plastic-looking skin, repeated patterns (a telltale AI artifact), and overly smooth gradients.
 If you see any of these, try a different AI model or reduce the scale factor.
+Keep the original beside the upscale and judge the result at 100% zoom and at the final display size.
+Record the model, scale, format, and any artifact decision so the export can be repeated or rolled back.

 Export in the right format

 Export as PNG for highest quality if file size is not a concern.
 Export as high-quality JPEG (90-95%) if you need smaller files for web use.
 Avoid re-compressing an already-compressed JPEG multiple times — every save degrades quality.
 For illustrations with large areas of solid color, PNG produces much smaller files than JPEG and preserves sharp edges.
+Keep the original beside the upscale and judge the result at 100% zoom and at the final display size.
+Record the model, scale, format, and any artifact decision so the export can be repeated or rolled back.

 Use batch processing for multiple images

 If you need to upscale many images, use the batch mode in Upscayl (select a folder) or LetsEnhance (upload multiple files at once).
 For Topaz Gigapixel, you can queue hundreds of images and let them process overnight.
 Batch mode saves significant time versus processing files one at a time.
+Keep the original beside the upscale and judge the result at 100% zoom and at the final display size.
+Record the model, scale, format, and any artifact decision so the export can be repeated or rolled back.